vladbph/cymatix-doc/README.md

 This way we deduce the meaning of the utterance.

 # Introduction to Layers
 [`zCymatix`](http://www.zcymatix.com) platform is using the concept of ***layers***.
 Each layer could be responsible for deduction of specific things.
 For example, in case of ordering pizza you may want to deduce ***pizza toppings*** and ***pizza kinds*** in separation of the training set that will be using them.
 Why?
-Because there maybe too many pizza kinds and toppings, meaning that final training data set will grow dramatically if we use each pizza kind and topping explicitly.
-Of course one can use [`placement slot deduction`](#placement-slot-deduction), but it is upto developer to decide which way to go.
+Because there may be too many pizza kinds and toppings, meaning that final training data set will grow dramatically if we use each pizza kind and topping explicitly.
+Of course one can use [`placement slot deduction`](#placement-slot-deduction), but it is up to developer to decide which way to go.
 So, it is advisable to have a layer that would be replacing specific pizza kind and topping with something like ***PIZZA_KIND*** and ***PIZZA_TOPPING*** lookup labels.
 Layer after that, would use them instead of actual values.
 At the end of the deduction cycle they will be resolved to the actual values.
-The following example starts with more complex configuration file with two layer.
+The following example starts with more complex configuration file with two layers.
 Once you have more than one layer you have to name each of them:
 ```json
 [
     {